adrianlfns/snapfilter/blueprint.md

 ## Overview

 This document outlines the plan for creating a web-based photo filter application named **SnapFilter**.
-The application will allow users to apply various filters to images from a file upload or a real-time camera feed using the OpenCV.js library.
+The application allows users to apply various filters to images from a file upload or a real-time camera feed using the OpenCV.js library.

 ## Project Structure